mvonweis/esphome-chsc5816/README.md

             }
           }

-# Now set up the display on a quad SPI bus.
+# Now set up the LilyGo display on the quad SPI bus.
 It requires an init sequence.

 spi:
   id: display_qspi